Tissue culture: Establishing a cell line

+Immortalized cell lines can be established through a variety of methods, including isolation from naturally occurring cancers, artificial expression of genes that deregulate the cell cycle, and hybridoma technology.
+Cell lines are often deposited in and obtained from centralized repositories of cell lines such as the American Type Culture Collection (ATCC).

 Subculture

 Subculture is the transfer of cells from one culture to start a new one.
-During this process the proliferating cells are subdivided, to form new cell lines.
+During this process, the proliferating cells are subdivided to form new cell lines.

 Stem cell technology

-The most advanced tissue culture science is now focused on stem cells, stem cells can be used for tissue replacement or either organs. stem cell is a primitive type of cell which has the ability to differentiate to all the 220 cell types found in human body.
-Stem cells can be obtained from blood, brain, or muscle tissue but the most important one is from early embryos which has the capability to differentiate to any other cell.
+The most advanced tissue culture science is now focused on stem cells.
+Stem cells are a primitive type of cell which has the ability to differentiate to all of the 220 cell types found in the human body, allowing for use in tissue and organ replacement.
+Stem cells can be obtained from blood, brain tissue, or muscle tissue, but the most important are from early embryos, which have the capability to differentiate to any other cell.